 Amy began dancing at the age of three in Atlanta, GA.
 Amy received her training with the School of Atlanta Ballet under the direction of Tom Pazik, School of American Ballet, Joffrey Ballet, and Pacific Northwest Ballet School.
 As a professional dancer she performed with Hartford Ballet, North Carolina Dance Theatre (currently Charlotte Ballet), Tulsa Ballet, and Pacific Northwest Ballet.
 She also was a finalist in the prestigious New York Ballet Competition of 1996 and was a member of the Chautauqua Ballet from 1998 to 2000.
 Amy has been teaching and coaching students for the last 14 years and is certified with the American Ballet Theatre National Training Curriculum in Primary through Level 3.
 Amy owned and directed Avant-Garde School of Dance, along with her husband Lance Hardin, where they choreographed and produced numerous performances including an annual Nutcracker.
 Amy has trained and coached students that have continued their training with prestigious schools including American Ballet Theatre, Joffrey Ballet, Houston Ballet, and San Francisco Ballet School.
 Amy is also a certified Pilates instructor receiving her certification through D.K.
 Body Balancing accredited by the University of Nevada Las Vegas and approved by the Nevada and Arizona State Boards of Physical Therapists.
 Amy also enjoyed her role as company teacher with Dawson Wallace Dance (formerly David Taylor Dance Theatre) from 2008 to 2012, along with a variety of requests as guest instructor.
 Before joining Boulder Ballet, Amy and her husband Lance Hardin served as Co-Dance Directors at The Myles Reif Performing Arts Center in Grand Rapids, MN.

 Claudia Anata Hubiak is a Boulder native and began her dance career at Boulder Ballet as a student.
-Claudia did her undergraduate studies in dance at the University of California, Santa Barbara, where she graduated with honors.
-She holds an MFA from NYU at Tisch.
+Claudia holds an MFA from NYU at Tisch.
 She studied at NYU on a full scholarship Dean’s Fellowship and was honored with the position of Graduate Student Assistant in Film for Dance.
 While in New York she taught choreography and technique at NYU for the Future Dancers and Dance Makers program.
-Claudia was a co-founder of Vispo Dance, (2004-2009) and founded The Anata Project in 2011.
+Claudia was a co-founder of Vispo Dance in San Francisco, (2004-2009) and founded and directed The Anata Project from 2011-2019.
 Claudia has been a Resident Artist of the Bay Area Discovery Museum, Shawl Anderson and The California Historical Society.
 She was a 2018 recipient of the CHIME award with Margaret Jenkins for choreographic mentorship.
-Her work has been presented at Z Space, ODC, Dance Mission Theater, The West Wave Dance Festival, SPF7, 111 Minna Gallery, The Garage, Judson Memorial Church (NYC), NYU, DanceNow’s Joe’s Pub, The Atlas Theater, LaMama’s Ellen Stewart Theater, The Wave Rising Series, Danny Studios, and The Dairy Center For The Arts.
+Her work has been presented in New York, San Francisco and Colorado at: Z Space, ODC, Dance Mission Theater, The West Wave Dance Festival, SPF7, 111 Minna Gallery, The Garage, Judson Memorial Church, NYU, DanceNow’s Joe’s Pub, The Atlas Theater, LaMama’s Ellen Stewart Theater, The Wave Rising Series, Danny Studios, and The Dairy Center For The Arts.
 Claudia was an educator for Lines Ballet and taught choreography for the SF school of the Arts from 2012-2019.
 In 2014 she founded the Anata Wellness Outreach Program dedicated to bringing dance, meditation and somatic practices to schools throughout the Bay Area.
 Claudia is delighted to come full circle back to Boulder to support the growth of Boulder Ballet.